 GLHF is a series that looks to better understand the dynamics of sportsmanship in video games, today we are taking a look at how manners are being taught and propagated among players, and how respect is shown in competition.
 If you like this article please feel free to check out the rest of the series: pt.
 1: Sportsmanship in video games, pt.
 2: Selfishness / Noncompetitive play, pt.
-3: Kindness, pt 5: Rage Quit, pt 6: Toxicity, pt 7: Honorably Growing Culture, pt 8 – pt 9 coming soon.
+3: Kindness, pt 5: Rage Quit, pt 6: Toxicity, pt 7: Honorably Growing Culture, pt 8: Sadness & Defeat, pt 9: How to play for friendship, and pt 10: What we’ve learned.

 Good Game (GG)